nspcc-dev/neofs-http-gw/README.md

 Gateway binds to `0.0.0.0:8082` by default and you can change that with `--listen_address` option.

-It can also provide TLS interface for its users, just specify paths to key and certificate files via `--tls_key` and `--tls_certificate` parameters.
-Note that using these options makes gateway TLS-only, if you need to serve both TLS and plain text HTTP you either have to run two gateway instances or use some external redirecting solution.
+It can also provide TLS interface for its users, just specify paths to the key and certificate files via `--tls_key` and `--tls_certificate` parameters.
+Note that using these options makes gateway TLS-only.
+If you need to serve both TLS and plain text HTTP, you either have to run two gateway instances or use some external redirecting solution.

 Example to bind to `192.168.130.130:443` and serve TLS there: